caiangums/project-euler/002/solution.md

 Here I changed a little the fibonacci generator function just to act like the real problem description in order to get the feeling of solving the problem.
 As I said: this is the 'brute force' version and with no further analysis.

-This code has a for-loop `O(n)` that has a recursive call to fibonacci function `O(n)`.
+This code has a for-loop `O(n)` that has a recursive call to fibonacci function `O(2^n)`.
 The moment I look this I searched for some solution or a better approach.

 ### Step 02 - Analyze the Solution